Veggie Buds Blog

 • Salt and pepper, to taste

-1. Preheat the oven to 425 degrees F. Peel the sweet potato and cut off the sides to make it all squared.
-It should be like a solid rectangle!
-Then cut the potatoes into 2 inch long rectangle logs.
+1. Preheat the oven to 425 degrees F. Peel the sweet potatoes and cut off the sides to make it all squared.
+Each sweet potato should be a solid rectangle shape!
+Next, cut the potatoes into approximately 2 inch long rectangle logs.
 Do this with all of the potatoes you can.
-Save those odd bits that can’t be square, those are still delicious just not great to build with!
+Save those odd bits that can’t be square, those are still delicious and can be baked (they're just not great to build with!).

 2. Line a baking sheet and place the sweet potato logs on it.
 Drizzle olive oil and sprinkle with salt and pepper.
 Rub the logs to make sure they are fully coated.
 Lay them flat on the baking sheet.
-Bake for 15 minutes, flip and bake for 10 more.
+Bake for 15 minutes, flip, and bake for 10 more minutes.

 1 Comment